How do you read your Bible?

 Mark Your Calendars…

 It’s (almost) a sin to miss Joanna’s touching testimony about fostering and adoption.
 It’s that good! #YourStory is next Tuesday, October 6.
-In the meantime, check out these past #YourStory testimonies.
+In the meantime, check out past #YourStory testimonies on the Free Christian Resources page.
 See you next Tuesday!